Rupesh-Max-na-Ore/Movie-Watchlist-2/README.md

 - When prompted, select an option by entering the corresponding number.
 - Add users before marking or planning movies as watched.
 - Dates must be entered in `dd-mm-YYYY` format.
-- Movie IDs are shown in the movie lists and are required for marking or planning as watched.
+- Movie IDs are shown in the movie lists and are required for marking, planning, or reviewing.
+- You can add a review and rating (out of 100) when marking a movie as watched.
+- You can add an "expectation" when planning to watch a movie.
+- View all reviews and ratings for a movie by selecting the appropriate menu option.

 ---